mozilla/ichnaea/docs/import_export.rst

     For GSM and LTE networks, this is the Cell ID (CID).
 For UMTS networks this is the UTRAN Cell ID / LCID, which is the concatenation of 2 bytes of Radio Network Controller (RNC) code and 4 bytes of Cell ID.
-For CDMA networks this is the Billing IDentification number (BID).
+For CDMA networks this is the Base station IDentifier number (BID).
 An integer, for example `32345`

 ``unit``